open-iscsi/rtslib-fb/README.md

 ## Installation

-RTSLib is currently part of several Linux distributions, either under the rtslib name or python-rtslib.
+RTSLib is currently part of several Linux distributions, either under the `rtslib` name or `python-rtslib`.
 In most cases, simply installing the version packaged by your favorite Linux distribution is the best way to get it running.